spiceai/blog/content/posts/project/q-learning-reward-is-all-you-need.md

   </div>
 </div>

 That is it!
 We now understand all the parts of this formula.
-Over multiple training steps with different sates+actions, the training should find a good average Q function.
+Over multiple training steps with different sates, the training should find a good average Q function.
 While training, the estimator uses its own output to train itself (commonly referred to as bootstrapping): it is like it is chasing itself.
 Bootstrapping can lead to instability in the training process.
 There are many additional methods to help against such instability.

 From giving rewards, sparse or not, binary or fine-grained, we have a smooth space of values for all our states/actions so the AI can follow a greedy policy to the best outcome.

-This way of training is not a silver bullet and there is no guaranty that the AI will find a mathematical operation from the information given as state to the returned reward.
+This way of training is not a silver bullet and there is no guaranty that the AI will find a correlation from the information given as state to the returned reward.

 ## Conclusion

-We can see how our rewards are used to train AI's policy using Q-learning.
+We can see how our rewards are used to train AI's policies using Q-learning.
 By understanding the many iterations required and the bootstrapping issues, we can help our AI by carefully giving relevant state information and reward:

 * There needs to be a correlation between the state information and the reward: the simpler the relationship, the easier/faster the AI will find it.
 * Sparse and binary rewards make the training problem long and arduous.
 Giving more information through the reward can tremendously increase the speed/accuracy of the learned Q-estimator.